jodal/pyspotify/docs/plans.rst

   easily support multiple sessions in a single process if libspotify adds support for it.

-- Look into how asyncio support could work.

 - Revisit all TODOs and FIXMEs in code and tests.